Regaining eyesight after stroke is possible – when you know the right methods.

 The key to naturally regaining eyesight after stroke is repetition and consistency.

-The more you practice your eye exercises, the more you activate neuroplasticity, the mechanism that your brain uses to rewire itself.
+The more you practice your eye exercises, the more you activate neuroplasticity and rewire the brain.

-It’s important to keep in mind that vision improvement is very, very slow!
+It’s important to understand that vision improvement can be very, very slow.
 So if you don’t see results right away, stick with it.

 Some people see small improvements within a month.
-Some take a few months to see results.
-It all depends on your unique situation.
+Others take many months to see results.
+It all depends on your unique condition.

 Be patient, ant have faith in the process.